 The 401(k) Cash-Out Process

-The money in your spouse's newly created account must then be removed from the 401(k) plan and that can be done in several ways: (1) Cash-out and pay income tax: The money can be cashed-out, which means it is paid directly to your spouse.
-The amount withdrawn will be included in your taxable income for the year of withdrawal.
+The money transferred to the newly created spousal account can then be removed from the retirement plan and that can be done in several ways: (1) Cashing-out directly.
+The money can be withdrawn, just like a bank withdrawal.
+The plan administrator is required by federal law to retain 20% of the amount withdrawn for federal withholding taxes.
+The full amount withdrawn must be included in the married couple's taxable income for the year of withdrawal.
 No 10% early withdrawal penalty will be assessed if your spouse is under 59½ years.
-The plan administrator will retain 20% of the amount withdrawn for federal withholding taxes.
-The amount withdrawn can be used for any purpose(s) you and your spouse choose.
-(2) Rollover and defer income tax.
-Alternatively, the money can be transferred (“rolled over”) to a self-directed IRA (new or existing) in your spouse's name and invested from that account.
+Once withdrawn, the money can be used for any purpose.
+(2) Rollover to an IRA.
+Alternatively, the money can be transferred (“rolled over”) to a self-directed IRA (new or existing) in the name of the non-participating spouse and invested from that account.
 No income tax is paid on the rollover, and no tax will be paid on earnings accumulated in the IRA until money is withdrawn.
-All earnings from investments made by this IRA account will remain in the IRA until you and your spouse withdraw it.
+All earnings from investments made by this IRA account will remain in the IRA until your spouse withdraws it.
 (3) Combination of cash-out and rollover.
-Depending on your income tax situation, you and your spouse could elect to cash-out some of the money and rollover the balance to an IRA.
+Depending on the married couple's income tax situation, they could elect to cash-out some of the money and rollover the balance to an IRA.